vrdi/Intro_Notebooks/git-lunch-session-notes.md

 # Some Definitions

+Repository
-Repository: "Repo" for short.
+: "Repo" for short.
 Collection of files for a specific project.

+Commit
-Commit: Atomic unit of work.
+: Atomic unit of work.
 Delta is the difference between new files and old files.
 Project's commit history is almost a lab notebook, so write nice descriptive commit messages.

+Branch
-Branch: Pointer to a specific state after a commit.
+: Pointer to a specific state after a commit.

+Master Branch
-Master Branch: Pointer to latest working version of your project.
+: Pointer to latest working version of your project.

 # Git Sample Workflow